maidsafe/rfcs/proposed/0000-Use-public-key-for-id-on-all-messages.md

 # Summary

-At the moment client Id packets are create and a hash of these packets used as identity.
+At the moment client Id packets are created and a hash of these packets used as identity.
 This involves storing such packets prior to the client interacting with the network.
 As such this requires an initial `unauthorised put` as the client is not known to the network and cannot be recognised without this.
 It also means there are many lookups